zsozso2210/vikunja-kubernetes/README.md

 ## What is not covered

-- ArgoCD app-of-app pattern to provide simple access to multiple ArgoCD apps stored in Git
 - Grafana dashboard for Vikunja metrics.
 Metrics are enabled in Vikunja app
 - Details of Keycloak configuration.
 For example create a Client and realm configuration
 - Detailed instruction how you can configure Google Secret Manager